maoueh/cookbook-gitlab/doc/development_vagrant.md

-GitLab development setup on a virtual machine with Vagrant
+Development setup on a virtual machine with Vagrant
 ===============================

 Sets up a local development environment for GitLab using a Vagrant virtual machine.